Race regulations 2023

 3.6.2 – Other services (optional)

--It is expected that there will be a relaxing massage service after the race, upon payment of €5.00 by the athlete.
+-It is planned to have a relaxation massage service after the race, subject to payment by the athlete. (value to be announced soon).

 4 –Age ranks and awards